 Sometimes you just have to share things that have made your life easier.
 Today, we’re not going to get into any philosophy of ROI of your technology dollars, or ways that you create better PowerPoints.
 We are just going straight into a tech tip that you should try today if you are using Microsoft Teams in your business.
+Let's learn how to use Microsoft Teams to make life easier.

 The good life is one inspired by love and guided by knowledge.